al-mcintyre/mCaller/README.md

 ```
 ./mCaller.py -p testdata/test_positions_<m6A/A>.txt -r testdata/pb_ecoli_polished_assembly.fasta -e testdata/masonread1.eventalign.tsv -d r95_twobase_model_NN_6_m6A.pkl -f testdata/masonread1.fastq
 ```
-   Can also try using -m GATC, although not all GATC positions within the read were identified as methylated on both strands using PacBio and the model is slightly weighted to accept more false negatives than false positives at the moment.
+   Can also try using `-m GATC`, although not all GATC positions within the read were identified as methylated on both strands using PacBio and the model is slightly weighted to accept more false negatives than false positives at the moment.

   This will generate the output file testdata/masonread1.eventalign.diffs.6